 Know the terms: When you write a firm offer and have an agent submit it to the artist manager, this is equivalent to confirming with a contract, you are ready to buy.
 They will also request a 50% deposit upon contract signature and the balance is typically due prior to the event before the artist travels to your engagement.

-We love working with clients to help guide them through this process.
-Talent buying is not something they do every day.
+We love working with clients to help guide you through this process.
+Talent buying is not something you do every day.
 We love to make the magic happen!